Menthalion/FateProvidence/README.md

 - On overcome actions the difficulty should be increased (suggested +2)
 - On opposed actions the opposition will get a boost, which can be compelled for free once.
 The boost can be negated by spending a fate point.

-Narrative license increases gameplay diversity in several ways
+Narrative license can increase gameplay diversity in several ways:

 - Background like aspects and stunt families define what your character does most of the time, skills define the approach they prefer doing it.
 > While a boxer and a lawyer with a great/+4 Force rank can be considered formidably combative, they won't stand a chance on the other's turf.